q3ok/Prusa-i3-MK2-Clone/bill-of-materials.md

 - 1x Laser cutted MK2Clone r2 frame, from 10mm plywood
 - 1x Original E3Dv6 Full Metal hotend (with thermistor and heater)
 - 2x GT2 belt (5m will be more than enough, exact size to be defined)
-- 1x Adhesive sticker (to be defined, depends on heatbed, probably sheet of PEI)
 - (at least) 12x zipties (need to recheck, probably more)
 - (optional) 4x felt pad (probably more - not only for the corners)
 - (optional) 1x nylon filament dia 3mm, 50cm length (need to recheck the lengths or for something easier to get)